obaldellon/web-upinfo/_posts/s1/2018-09-07-programming-challenge.md

 ### Grading ###

-The [moodle course](https://lms.univ-cotedazur.fr/course/view.php?id=1288) is used for group selection, drop boxes, and the grading book.
+The [moodle course](https://lms.univ-cotedazur.fr/2022/course/view.php?id=1670) is used for group selection, drop boxes, and the grading book.
 You could self register by clicking on the link if you are not already registered.

-Coding Battle (10%) - October 20, 2021
+Coding Battle (10%) - October 12, 2022
-: A grade is assigned depending on your ranking at the [Coding Battle](https://le-shaker.com/).
+: A grade is assigned depending on your ranking at the [Coding Battle](https://le-shaker.com/lacodingbattle/).
 Pair work is allowed.

-Coding Battle Oral (40%) - October 25, 2021
+Coding Battle Oral (40%) - October 17, 2022
-: Each student presents a solution to one of the problems given at the [Coding Battle](https://le-shaker.com/la-coding-battle-2/).
+: Each student presents a solution to one of the problems given at the [Coding Battle](https://le-shaker.com/lacodingbattle/).
 Pair work is allowed for problem solving, but the oral is into individual.
 {% comment %}
 Homework with Sphere Engine (20%) - Released on November 19, 2021
 : One problem, prepared at home is submitted during the last lab under teacher supervision.
 Pair work is allowed.
 {% endcomment %}

-Final Exam with Sphere Engine (50%) - November 2021
+Final Exam with Sphere Engine (50%) - October 31, 2022
 : There are two problems to solve in the labs within 3 hours.
 Pair work is not allowed.

 #### Coding Battle Oral ####

 You must present your solution to one of the three most difficult problems of the coding battle.
- - On Thursday, October 21, we will announce which problem you will be asked about.
+ - On Thursday, October 13, we will announce which problem you will be asked about.
- - On Monday, October 25, you will submit your final solution in moodle before 8:00 AM.
+ - On Monday, October 17, you will submit your final solution in moodle before 8:00 AM.
  - Then, the oral of 20 minutes (in English or French) will be organized in three parts as follows:
      - Algorithmic (7 min): it must include an example of the algorithm execution without any reference to the code.
      - Code (3 min): it describes the implementation choices of your final submission and evaluates its performance.